deephdc/deep-docs/source/user/overview/architecture.rst

 This is one of the most important components.
 It is a catalogue of modules that every user can have access to.
 We can divide the modules in two different categories:

-* **Models** are modules (eg. an image classifier) that an user can train on their own data to create a new tool.
+* **Models** are modules (eg. an :ref:`image classifier <https://marketplace.deep-hybrid-datacloud.eu/models/deep-oc-image-classification-tensorflow.html>`_)
+  that an user can train on their own data to create a new tool.

 * **Tools** are models that have been trained for a specific task (eg. an plant classifier).

-For more information have a look at the marketplace.
+For more information have a look at the :ref:`marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`_.

+.. todo:: If everyone agrees in this nomenclature, tags should be changed in the marketplace --> in process

-.. todo:: Add final links to marketplace, image classifier and plant classifier
+.. todo:: Add links to the plant classifier in Tensorflow (which is still not uploaded to the marketplace)

 The API